 So grab the ESXi 5 Mac OS X Unlocker archive.
 Transfer the

-esxi directory to the ESXi, run the script and reboot:
+the ESXi, run the script and reboot:

 # cd Downloads # cd unlock-all-v110 # scp -pr esxi email@example.com:/tmp/ # ssh firstname.lastname@example.org $ cd /tmp $ ./install.sh $ reboot